IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/web-actions.md

       }
       ```

-4. Use other HTTP methods or URI paths to show that the parameters change:
+4. Try calling it with an HTTP POST method and with a URI path:

       ```bash
       curl -XPOST "https://us-south.functions.cloud.ibm.com/api/v1/web/2ca6a304-a717-4486-ae33-1ba6be11a393/default/manual/subpath?hello=world"